manuelro/webpack-everest/README.md

 .reload()
 .visualize();
 ```
-### Unit testing
+### Running Webpack
-To start the development environment and after configuring your `webpack.config.js` file you ccan either run `webpack --watch` or you can also create a script in your `package.json` file:
+To start the development environment and after configuring your `webpack.config.js` file you can either run `webpack --watch` or you can also create a script in your `package.json` file:
 ```json
 "scripts": {
   "dev": "webpack --watch",